LeanneLibGriff/nine-repro/Step00_intro_why_repro_research.md

 ---

-## Introduction: replication vs reproducible research
+## Introduction: Replication vs Reproducible Research

 #### A basic tenet in science is the ability to replicate the results of any experiment.
 Replication verifies results; however, research papers often lack the detail required for independent replication.
 Many attempts at replicating the results well-known scientific studies have failed in a variety of disciplines.